the-magnificents/04-02-2021-Carpentry-for-HGIS/03_Day_3_Git/00_README.md

 ## Individual work
 Teams are not the only ones to benefit from version control: lone researchers can benefit immensely.
 Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

+## Setup for this lesson
+Make sure you have a GitHub account and have opened your browser to www.github.com and signed in.